rafaelnp/rnpnvim/README.md

 and the plugins shall be synchronized with github.

-It is still necessary to compile the YouCompleteMe external libraries.
+If you want C/C++ autocompletion support, it is still necessary to compile the YouCompleteMe external libraries.
 To do it, follow the steps bellow:

 ```sh